-Provides broad academic leadership to the diverse programs within the school.
-Current programs include: Biotechnology Advanced, Civil Engineering Technology, Computer Systems Technician, Computer Programming and Analysis, Computer Programming, Cybersecurity, Energy System Engineering Technician, Energy System Engineering Technology, Control Engineering Technician, Control Engineering Technology, Veterinary Assistant, Veterinary Technology, and Wind Turbine Technician.
-Also responsible for developing opportunities in and delivering of applied research activities.
+Provides broad academic leadership to the diverse programs within the School of Community Services.
 Ensures the objectives of the programs are attained through effective management of teaching and learning processes and performance measures.
-Manages compliance with federal, provincial, and international regulatory bodies and legislation related to program delivery and development.
+Manages compliance with federal, provincial and international regulatory bodies and legislation related to program delivery and development.
 Facilitates the on-going review of existing programs and the development of new programs to reflect market changes and the employment needs of industry.
 Conducts investigations of complaints from students and staff and initiates the problem-solving process.
-Establishes positive relationships with service sector, industry and business representatives and participates in College's student recruitment and job placement initiatives.
-Supports outreach with the local community and school boards.
+Establishes positive relationships with service sector, industry and business representatives and participates in College's student recruitment.
 Develops effective communication strategies to ensure exemplary school operations.
-Operationally responsible for a \$6 Million dollar budget which includes identifying problems, problem solving, developing solutions, and providing recommendations to the Dean and financial services.
-In partnership with Student Affairs, leads the development and implementation of student success, student development and career development initiatives for the School.
-In partnership with Program Planning, Development and Renewal (PPDR) department, is responsible for quality assurance and compliance with outside agencies including outside accreditation requirements for the Veterinary Technology Program, which include the Canadian Veterinary Medical Association, The College of Veterinarians Ontario, the Canadian Council for Animal Care, OMAFRA and others.
-Provides leadership, management of applied research projects as well as budgetary responsibilities to meet the requirements of funding organizations.
+Operationally responsible for a budget which includes identifying problems, problem solving, developing solutions and providing recommendations to the Dean and financial services.
+Leads the development and implementation of student success, student development and career development initiatives for the School.
+Responsible for quality assurance for all academic areas under the purview of the School of Community Services, including compliance with PEQAB guidelines for an applied degree.
+In addition, provides leadership oversight to the Centre for Behavioural Studies.